rackerlabs/technical-blog/_posts/2020-05-08-dba-tips-for-handling-workflow-mailer-issues.md

 **Cause:**

-The issue occurs when the Notification Mailer queue is full of junk data.
+The issue occurs when the Workflow Notification Mailer queue is full of junk data.

 The `wf_notifications` parameter has **mail_status** set to `MAIL` for closed notifications or `SENT` for open notifications.

-In this scenario, the **wf_notification_out** queue has very old entries from the **wf_notifcations** table.
+In this scenario, the **wf\_notification\_out** queue has very old entries from the **wf_notifcations** table.
 This occurrence sends an anomaly notification when the Workflow Background Process request parameters are incorrect.

 **Fix:**

-Use the following high-level steps to rebuild  the Notification Mailer queue:
+Use the following high-level steps to rebuild the Workflow Notification Mailer queue:

-1. Check with the customer on how to purge the old notifications.
+1. Check with the customer about how to purge the old notifications.
 2. Keep the date for reference, such as the **begin_date**.
-3. Shut down Workflow Mailer.
+3. Shut down Workflow Notification Mailer.
 4. Close all the old **OPEN** notifications that are older than **begin_date**.
-5. Update the mail_status to **SENT** for any notifications that are older than **begin_date**.
+5. Update the **mail\_status** to **SENT** for any notifications that are older than **begin_date**.
-6. Rebuild the Mailer queue by using the following script as the **APPS** user:
+6. Rebuild the queue by using the following script as the **APPS** user:

      SQL> @$FND_TOP/patch/115/sql/wfntfqup.sql apps <APSS_PASSWD> APPLSYS

-### Maintenance scripts for Mailer
+### Maintenance scripts for the Workflow Notification Mailer

-The commands in this section help you to maintain Mailer.
+The commands in this section help you to maintain the Workflow Notification Mailer.
 You can put the commands into scripts for your convenience.

 #### Script 1